alecksandr26/unittest-c/README.md

 ```
 This recompilation feature allows you to focus solely on writing new code and its tests, instead of worrying about compiling your large code tests.
 The framework creates an ***.obj*** directory where it stores the ***.o*** files, and it will automatically recompile the test files when it detects a change, making the process of compilation and writing tests more efficient.
 ### Running Valgrind from the framework
-This feature is only avaibale for the **reompilation mode**, so yeah it has its benefits to run your tests like this, then working with the code of the previous section.
+This feature is only available when the **recompilation mode** is enabled.
+Running your tests in this mode offers several benefits.
+To ensure that you are utilizing this feature, follow these steps:
-1. Make sure that you were running the code with the **recompile mode** feature activated with the tests dir marked.
+1. Confirm that you have enabled the **recompile mode** feature in your code:
 ```C
 #undef TEST_DIR
 #define TEST_DIR "dir3/"